 Value for Money:

-Finally, I think that The Army Painter Wet Palette provides great value for money.
+Through trial and error, I found that The Army Painter Wet Palette provides great value for money.
 It’s not the most expensive wet palette on the market, but it performs just as well as some of the higher-end options.
 The hydration foam and paper last a long time and are easily replaceable, which means that you won’t have to spend a lot of money on maintenance.
+My investigation shows that it’s a cost-effective choice for hobbyists and miniaturists alike.

 2. Masterson Sta-Wet Palette with Airtight Lid Keeps Paint Wet Fresh for Days